MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 For example, provide a `SMRequestOptions` instance with the `isSecure` property set to YES if you wanted a specific create request to run over SSL.

 <p class="alert">
-Caching options provided by the SMRequestOptions class are not taken into account during datastore API requests.
+Caching options provided by the SMRequestOptions class are not taken into account during Datastore API requests.
 </p>

 <div class="alert alert-info">